-Potrero Gateway Park is a community initiative to improve the neglected space around 101 and under the freeway, between San Bruno, Vermont, 17th and 18th streets.
-Major design goals are to improve the safety, cleanliness and usability of the open space.
-The project is a partnership between the community and different state and local agencies including Caltrans, Department of Public Works (DPW) and The Dogpatch & Northwest Potrero Hill Green Benefit District.
-The Dogpatch & Northwest Potrero Hill Green Benefit District will be the fiscal sponsor of the project.
+Potrero Gateway Park is a community initiative to improve the neglected space around 101 and under the freeway, between San Bruno, Vermont, and 17th streets.
+Major design goals are to improve the usability, safety, and cleanliness of the open space.
+The project is a partnership between the community and different state and local agencies including Caltrans, Department of Public Works (DPW) and the Dogpatch & Northwest Potrero Hill Green Benefit District.
+The Dogpatch & Northwest Potrero Hill Green Benefit District will maintain the park.

 The Potrero Gateway Park Steering committee voted to refocus the area to address the issues in the rectangle from 17th Street to Mariposa Street Vermont Street to San Bruno Avenue.
 The issues in this area will be addressed in Phases.
 We are currently in the planning stage for the project.

 Phase 1 will address 17th Street and the two corners, Vermont and San Bruno.
 Main features of Phase 1 will be

 - Increase the sidewalk size

 - Remove parking on the south side of 17th

 - Add bulbouts and greening on both corners

 Phase 2 will address Vermont Street right of way as well as the San Bruno right of way